BrunnusAquila/Gametest4/README.md

 **Hello world**,

-This is a repository for a test game that I will update weekly with the goal of learning GDScript and using the Godot engine.
-The game will be in the bricks-breaking genre—simple but useful for my learning.
+This is a repository for a test game that I will be updating weekly with the goal of learning GDScript and using the Godot engine.
+The game will be a brick-breaking game—simple, yet useful for my learning.

-If you want to use the code for another purpose, feel free!
-It is original code, and you can use it without needing to give credit.
+If you want to use the code for any other purpose, feel free!
+It is original code, and you can use it without giving credit.
+Just be careful with the soundtracks and sprites, as they may be copyrighted by third parties if used for commercial purposes.

 **GOODBYE!!!!**